emregulerr/emregulerr/README.md

 Hi, My name is Emre Güler
 =======================
-* 🦾 I am a Cyber Security Engineer.
+* 🦾 I am a Senior Cyber Security Engineer
 * 🥷🏼 I am working as an Senior Cyber Security Automation Engineer
 * 💻 I'm dealing with software as a hobby.
 * ⚽️🚴🏼‍♂️ My other hobbies are football and cycling.